 It is the policy of Skidmore College to actively investigate any report of a missing student who is enrolled at the College as either a full or part time student.
 There will be NO waiting period before the commencement of an investigation, and procedures will be governed by federal, state, and local law.
 A missing student is a Level 2 (Major) Emergency.
+Below are some investigative considerations and not all of these will be performed in every case.
+The items are listed in no particular order.

 1. General questions